How to love your workouts

 - Consistency.
 All things worth having take time and patience to work at and develop, so why would results you desire from working out be any different?
 Many people exercise for a week or so and then when they don’t see immediate results, they give up.
 Great things take time.
 Consistently make time in your schedule to exercise and stick with it.
 However, if you miss a day, it is not the end of the world.
 Pick up where you left off and try to be as consistent as possible from that point forward.

 - Enjoy it.
 Personally I love distance running, but you may not and that is totally fine!
 Some days you will not even feel like doing things you normally enjoy and guess what, you don’t have to do them.
 If you don’t feel like running that day, then go swim, bike, play soccer with your friends, try a new sport, shoot some hoops, jump rope, anything.
 If you don’t enjoy what you are doing, you will not stick with it.
 Make your workouts something you look forward to.
 Don’t be afraid to try something new; you may be surprised by what you enjoy.
 On one of my off-days I decided to try yoga and it has now become one of my favorite forms of exercise.
+I’ve even considered learning how to become a yoga teacher myself by enrolling on a yoga teacher training course!
+You can find out more about how these courses work by clicking the link.
 You may find something that you love that you never even expected!

 - Fit it to your individual needs.
 If you need more time alone, work out alone and make that your time to yourself.
 If you need more of a social atmosphere in your life, join a class or invite your friends to exercise with you.
 Maybe you need more time outside in the fresh air–do your activities outside.
 If you are stressed, make your workout time a peaceful thing in your life.
 Whatever you need, mold your exercise routine to that.
 What works for someone else doesn’t always work for you and there is absolutely nothing wrong with that.
 You are a unique person with individual needs; do not neglect what you personally need to fit a certain mold of what everyone else thinks you should be doing or a current trend.
 Do what makes you feel best.

 - Take care of your body.
 Hydrate, hydrate, hydrate.
 Being dehydrated will make any workout miserable or much less successful than it could have been.
 Eat healthy and eat enough, but be careful not to make the mistake of thinking that because you ran a mile today that you can splurge where your diet is concerned.
+You need to think about what your diet needs as soon as you start working out.
+Plenty of protein and vegetables are recommended to help build muscle mass.
+Pea protein powder can also be introduced to your diet to support muscles and aid muscle recovery.
 Forming good eating habits while exercising can be tricky, but if you listen to your body, eat when you are hungry, and choose healthy foods, you are unlikely to go wrong.
-If your bones or tendons hurt (I am not talking about sore muscles–those are good), take some time off and ice them.
+Depending on what you’re trying to achieve with your fitness and body physique, looking into different advice articles like this for carnivore recipes and diet info for those that workout and wish to remain healthy and lean could be beneficial to you!
+The next tip would be to care for yourself – if your bones or tendons hurt (I am not talking about sore muscles–those are good), take some time off and ice them.
+If you’re experiencing issues with your elbow, buy an Elbow Compression Sleeve for support.
+If you notice you have an injury, don’t keep exercising!
 It is better to take a day off and fix an injury than to let it become an issue that you will battle for months or even years and that could keep you away from exercise much longer than the day or two you had to take off to fix it.